 An AP MLD can prompt an associated non-AP MLD to request to add and/or delete multiple links, and provide a recommended configuration.

-Reconfiguration procedures can use any link that has already been set up between the associated MLDs (i.e., through any non-AP STA that is associated with an AP affiliated with the AP MLD), while staying in the associated state.
+Reconfiguration procedures can use any link that has already been set up between the associated MLDs (i.e., through any non-AP STA that is associated with an AP affiliated with the AP MLD), as long as the link is enabled, while staying in the associated state.

 Figure 35-xyz1 illustrates two example reconfiguration scenarios.
 In Figure 35-xyz1(a), an AP MLD makes a new AP available to its multi-link operation.
 An associated non-AP MLD, having discovered the new AP (through a recent beacon for example, or through a targeted notify message as described later in this subclause), requests a new link to the new AP, while staying in the associated state.
 In Figure 35-xyz1(b), a non-AP MLD adds a new non-AP STA to its multi-link operation and requests a new link to an AP affiliated with that AP MLD, again while staying in the associated state.